lovvskillz/python-discord-webhook/README.md

 ![Image](img/extended_embed2.png "Example Embed Result")

-By Default, The Embed fields are placed side by side.
+By Default, the Embed fields are placed side by side.
 We can arrange them in a new line by setting `inline=False` as follows:

 ```python
 from discord_webhook import DiscordWebhook, DiscordEmbed